cpp-lln-lab/localizer_visual_motion/README.md

 This function and its companions creates the sequence of blocks (static/motion) and the events (the single directions) for MT+ and MT/MST localizers.
 The conditions are consecutive static and motion blocks (fixed in this order gives better results than randomised).

-It can be run as a stand alone without inputs and display a visual example of the possible design.
+It can be run as a stand alone without inputs and displays a visual example of the possible design.
 See `getMockConfig` to set up the mock configuration.

-It computes the directions to display and the task(s), at the moment
+It computes the directions to display and the task(s), at the moment:
 1. detection of change in the color of the fixation target
 2. detection of different speed of the moving dots [ W I P - if selected as a task it will give the same null output as if not selected ie no difference in speed]